Community Metal Recycling

 Metal is just one of many materials we use daily in our lives and it’s really worth recycling when it has served its purpose.
-The type of objects that can be recycled includes aluminium and steel cans, electrical appliances, silverware, legs from office desks and chairs, old household pots and pans, cooking and baking equipment, school or sports lockers. safety boots or zippers, the list is endless.
+The type of objects that can be recycled includes aluminum and steel cans, electrical appliances, silverware, legs from office desks and chairs, old household pots and pans, cooking and baking equipment, school, office or sports lockers, gates, step ladders or zippers, the list is endless.

 - Metal recycling is good for the national economy and the environment e.g. increased local employment and reduced emissions.